mossdet/MOSSDET_c/README.md

 # MOSSDET_c

-This MATLAB compatible executable reads row-vectors corresponding to a signal from a single channel.
+This MATLAB compatible 64 bit executable reads row-vectors corresponding to a signal from a single channel.
 The detections are output as a matrix with 3 rows corresponding to:

 **Row one: Code for the detection class:**
 - Ripple and FR only(1)